 If you have hip pain, your doctor will perform a physical examination and run imaging tests to try to diagnose the cause.
 A simple visual examination of the hip may reveal a deformity or injury.
 Your doctor will often manipulate your leg in different directions, looking for resistance, a popping sensation, or pain.
 These can indicate the source of the hip problem.
 However, more tests may be necessary to confirm a diagnosis.

 Common imaging tests used to diagnose hip disorders include:

 - bone scan

 Imaging tests allow the doctor to view the hip in detail.
-He or she will be able to see any fractures, deformities, or swelling using these imaging tests.
+They’ll be able to see any fractures, deformities, or swelling using these imaging tests.

-In addition to these examinations, your doctor may choose to do a bone biopsy to check for abnormalities in the bone and surrounding tissues.
-During a bone biopsy, a surgeon will take a small sample of your bone, using a needle.
+Your doctor may choose to do a bone biopsy to check for abnormalities in the bone and surrounding tissues.
+During a bone biopsy, a surgeon will use a needle to take a small sample of your bone.
 The sample may reveal abnormalities in the bone’s cells.
 This will lead the doctor to the cause of the hip disorder.

-Medications are used to treat inflammation caused by arthritis.
-Medications are also used to relieve the pain associated with hip disorders.
+Medications can treat inflammation caused by arthritis.
+Medications also relieve the pain associated with hip disorders.
 Pain relief medications are often helpful in treating irritable hip syndrome and soft tissue pain.